0xSlyfox/gcs-hunt/README.md

 ## FOXHUNT GCS

 ##### Requirements
-- You must have adb access to the android device you are using this on
+- You must have adb access to the android device you are using this on... duh

 ##### How To Use
 **adbrecon**